cloudmesh-community/book/chapters/cloud/arch.md

 and its evolution is defined in
 [The Grid-Idea and Its Evolution](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.61.196&rep=rep1&type=pdf).
-The original definition of Grid computing has been summarise as follows:
+The original definition of Grid computing has been summarised as follows:

 > A computational Grid is a hardware and software infrastructure that
 > provides dependable, consistent, pervasive, and inexpensive access